composablehorizons/compose-icons/icons-material-icons-rounded-android/README.md

-# Material Icons rounded icons for Android
+# Material Icons Rounded icons for Android

-An Android icon library with all available Material Icons rounded icons as XML drawables.
+An Android icon library with all available Material Icons Rounded icons as XML drawables.

 ## Installation